top of page

 Methenamine is a prescription option that helps prevent UTIs without antibiotics.

-• Works by creating an antibacterial environment in the urine
+• It works by creating an antibacterial environment in the urine.

-• Can be as effective as daily antibiotics in some patients
+• It can be as effective as daily antibiotics in some patients.

 This should be discussed with your physician.